 - flavor (all small businesses are different and bring something unique to the town),

 - a sense of community, and

 Small businesses may also bring in tourists.
 Without these businesses, the area would suffer.
 If that happened, other things would eventually decline as well such as visitors and real estate prices.
-Small business has a big role and Norma wanted to ensure people understood the symbiotic relationship that existed between these businesses and the community’s quality of life.
+Small business plays a big role in the local economy and Norma wanted to ensure people understood the symbiotic relationship that existed between these businesses and the community’s quality of life.

-Norma and Frank had a vision to create a marketing campaign that communities across the country (and world) could use.
+Norma and Frank shared the vision to create a marketing campaign that communities across the country (and the world) could use.
 Chambers and businesses would get maximum impact without having to start from scratch.

 Norma and Frank both believe that supporting small business is more than just a day, it’s a lifestyle and created a turn-key Small Business Season marketing campaign with a logo, universal messaging, social media images, articles, cover images, and creative content talking up the benefit of shopping and supporting small.
 As Norma wrote in two of her images:

 The best way to spread holiday cheer is to shop local this year.

 Who we buy from will decide who’s standing later.
 Let’s make sure all the small businesses we love are on that list.